meatcoder/hersho-mono/README.md

 Hersho Mono draws its roots from the pixel-perfect bitmap fonts that graced 1980's personal computers.
 These fonts, known for their unmistakable charm and simplicity, were emblematic of an era of burgeoning personal computing.

-In crafting Hersho Mono, we've reimagined these classics, stripping them of their serifs while preserving their character and spirit.
+In crafting Hersho Mono, the designer reimagined these classics, stripping them of their serifs while preserving their character and spirit.
 The result is a modern interpretation that blends old-school computing aesthetics with contemporary design sensibilities.
 It's a tribute to the past, refined for the needs of today's coders and terminal enthusiasts.

 ## Features